MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-meetings/schedule-online-meetings-from-owa.md

 This issue occurs if certain DNS records are missing or misconfigured with the DNS host of the custom domain.

 Each DNS host is different, and each host may have different ways of adding DNS records.
-To identify your DNS host and to learn how to add specific DNS records, see the following Office 365 help topic:
+To identify your DNS host and to learn how to add specific DNS records, see the following Microsoft 365 help topic:

 [Locate your domain registrar or DNS service provider](https://office.microsoft.com/client/15/help/home?shownav=true&lcid=1033&ns=o365entadmin&ver=15&services=rms_s_enterprise_b_pilot%2coffice_pro_plus_subscription_b_pilot%2clync_s_enterprise_b_pilot%2csharepointwac_b_pilot%2csharepoint_s_enterprise_b_pilot%2cexchange_s_enterprise_b_pilot)